Cobordism categories and moduli spaces of odd dimensional manifolds: Contractibility of the Space of Surgery Data

-To prove Condition (ii), it will suffice to show that $\widetilde{\mb{Y}}_{0}(x)$ is non-empty for any $p$-simplex $x \in \mb{D}^{\mathcal{L}, n}_{p, -1}$.
+To prove Condition (ii), it will suffice to show that $\widetilde{\mb{Y}}_{0}(x)$ is non-empty for any $p$-simplex $x \in \mb{D}^{\mathcal{L}, n-1}_{p}$.
 This will require us to develop some preliminary results.
 The technical tools involved include the embedding theorems of Haefliger and Hudson from \cite{Ha 61} and \cite{H 69}.
-Both of these embedding theorems require the manifolds involved to be above a certain dimension, and this, along with the higher-dimensional half-Whitney trick employed in the previous section, yields a restriction on $n$.
-There is only one case not excluded by our need for quadratic refinements that has to be excluded because of our use of these theorems: $5$-manifolds (and of course $3$-manifolds for which a lot of the techniques employed before also fail).
+Both of these embedding theorems require the manifolds involved to be above a certain dimension, and this requirement is the source of our condition on the integer $n$.